Algonquin Heritage

 Nowadays, many Canadians proudly say they descend or are a part of the Algonquin Tribe.

-Representing people of Algonquin heritage living throughout our Algonquin Territory & beyond.
+The people of the Algonquin Heritage living throughout our Algonquin Territory & beyond.

 ___________________________________________